 Red feels a black, hot rage searing up his chest and throat.
 His hands tighten on the table’s edge until his knuckles are white, words stuck in his throat as he looks away from Bill and tries to organize some kind of argument, some plea, some threat…

 His eyes fall on Pichu, resting peacefully in his hat.
-Next to her are the tickets that Bill gave him.
-Next to it is his rock.
+Next to it are the tickets that Bill gave him, and next to that is his rock.
 The rock he’s supposed to be practicing with as he waits for Blue and Leaf to meet him for abra hunting, on the land Bill allowed him to use.

 Red’s anger and gratitude mix into a confusing swirl, and under it all is the deep, bitter sadness of his dad’s loss, and the panicked fear of losing his mom.